ilius/pyglossary/README.md

 Entry filters are internal objects that modify words/definition of entries, or remove entries (in some special cases).

-Like several filters in a pipe that connects a `reader` object to a `writer` object (with both of their classes defined in plugins and instantiated in `Glossary` class).
+Like several filters in a pipe which connects a `reader` object to a `writer` object (with both of their classes defined in plugins and instantiated in `Glossary` class).

 You can enable/disable some of these filters using config parameters / command like flags, which